alibench/ml-project-1-mmlt/README.md

 * `metrics.py`: Contains the metrics used to evaluate the models.
 * `processing.py`: Contains the functions used to preprocess the data.
 * `run.ipynb`: Main file; Jupyter notebook to run the project.
+* `training.ipynb`: Jupyter notebook with the function used to train the models.
 * `utils.py`: Contains utility functions used in the project.

 <p align="right">(<a href="#top">back to top</a>)</p>